Lyllye Reynolds-Parker: Activism

-Education and Career
+Education and career

 After years of activism, Reynolds-Parker took a job with the Southern Pacific Railroad under Lyndon B. Johnson's affirmative action program in 1969.
 She worked with the railroad for over eight years.
 When her children were older, Reynolds-Parker decided to pursue a college degree.
 She enrolled at the University of Oregon in 1986, the same year her daughter graduated from high school.
 A non-traditional student and single mother, Reynolds-Parker frequently mentored her younger college classmates.
 Reynolds-Parker graduated with a bachelor's degree in sociology in 1991.

 Four years later, she returned to the University of Oregon to work as a counselor in the Multicultural Center, where she served students for seventeen years.
 Reynolds-Parker became a revered employee at the university, with students describing her as “legendary.”
-She integrated activism into her advising, working to retain and welcome Black, Indigenous, Asian American Pacific Islander, and Latinx students at the University.
+She integrated activism into her advising, working to retain and welcome Black, Indigenous, Asian American Pacific Islander, and Latinx students at the university.
 Prior to her retirement in 2012, the University of Oregon Women’s Center established the Lyllye B. Reynolds speaker series, which brings prominent women of color to campus for lectures.

 Lyllye Reynolds-Parker Black Cultural Center

 In 2018, the University of Oregon broke ground on a new Black Cultural Center, at the urging of the Black Student Task Force.
-When the University sought public input on how to name the building, overwhelming support for Reynolds-Parker convinced the Board of Trustees to make an exception to its rule of naming buildings after donors who have died.
+When the university sought public input on how to name the building, overwhelming support for Reynolds-Parker convinced the board of trustees to make an exception to its rule of naming buildings after donors who have died.
 In all, 84% of public respondents voted to name the building after her.
 These votes were supported by letters from the community and a memo from University President Michael Schill, which referred to her as “the epitome of resilience and perseverance.”
-The University's first building named after a Black woman, the Lyllye Reynolds-Parker Black Cultural Center offers a dedicated space to Black students and provides educational and cultural programming.
+The university's first building named after a Black woman, the Lyllye Reynolds-Parker Black Cultural Center offers a dedicated space to Black students and provides educational and cultural programming.

-The Lyllee B. Parker Black, Indigenous and Women of Color Speaker Series
+The Lyllye B. Parker Black, Indigenous and Women of Color Speaker Series

-Hosted and presented by the UO Women's Center, they hold the annual Lyllee B. Parker Women of Color Speaker Series named after longtime local advocate for Students of Color, Lyllee B. Parker, hosts a keynote speaker who addresses the intersections of racism, sexism and other systems of oppression Black, Indigenous and Women of Color face on individual, institutional and societal levels.
+Hosted and presented by the UO Women's Center, they hold the annual Lyllye B. Parker Women of Color Speaker Series named after longtime local advocate for Students of Color, Lyllye B. Parker, hosts a keynote speaker who addresses the intersections of racism, sexism and other systems of oppression Black, Indigenous and Women of Color face on individual, institutional and societal levels.